crowddynamics/optimal-guided-evacuation/README.md

 Research code and data (for data click on DOI identifier) used in von Schantz & Ehtamo. (under revision). <em>Minimizing the evacuation time of a crowd from a complex building using rescue guides</em>.

 The paper presents a procedure for solving the minimum time evacuation from a complex building using rescue guides, and this repository is its implementation.
 The crowd is modeled with the physics-inspired agent-based social force model.
-The solution procedure is a combined Monte Carlo simulation and genetic algorithm (GA).
-The GA iteratively searches for the optimal evacuation plan, while the evacuation plan is evaluated with Monte Carlo simulations.
+The solution procedure is a combined numerical simulation and genetic algorithm (GA).
+The GA iteratively searches for the optimal evacuation plan, while the evacuation plan is evaluated with numerical simulations.

 The repository includes codes for the GA, simulation and a graphical user interface (GUI).
 The folders in the repository:
 * crowddynamics-simulation contains files for running the GUI